Because I truly hope that I can be of some help to you this year!

 10) Beef and Guinness Hand Pies (Spache the Spatula)

-How I love that rustic look they have.
+I also love that rustic look they have.
 Thanks for the inspiration, Rachael!
 So let’s see what goes into them then.
 Ground beef of course.
 I also read carrots, onion, tomato paste, Guinness, green peppercorns (oh I like that idea!) and Worcester sauce.

 So if I got it right this recipe is all about making a kind of shepherd’s pie filling but instead of adding mashed potatoes to it in the end, you just scoop this spiced beef mixture into pie crusts or puff pastry.
 There you go, beef and Guinness hand pies from scratch…